 Participating in the SCSA competition provides the opportunity for our students to join a range of sport teams and to compete against other Catholic Girls’ Schools.
 We currently offer a wide variety of sports.
 Please click here for the full range of sports currently on offer.

 Every student also participates in our annual College Athletics Carnival & Swimming Carnival competing against fellow students for House points.

-Alongside the music program at the College individual and small group instrumental lessons with specialist instructors are offered.
+Alongside the music program at the College runs an Instrumental Music program comprising Individual and Small-Group Lessons with specialist instructors.
 Lessons in woodwind, brass, piano, percussion, strings and voice are offered to students weekly.
 Ensembles such as the College Orchestra & Choirs are run alongside these instrumental lessons allowing students to further develop their skills on their instrument in a community setting.

 The College offers a rich choral program exposing the girls to range of contemporary, classical and liturgical pieces.
 A College choir of over 60 students rehearses weekly, as well as, a select small a capella choir.
 Both choirs are involved in numerous performances and have been involved in such events at as Time to Shine, North Melbourne Spring Fling, Annual Music Concerts, Mercy Masses and more.
 The choral opportunities at the College allow students to build their musical skills and develop a strong sense of community.

 Each year the College showcases the performing talents and theatrical skills of our students in our College musical.
 Students have the opportunity to sing, dance and act in popular musicals to audiences from local primary schools and family and friends.
 Students develop skills in performance and stage craft that can be applied to many aspects of their lives as they build confidence and resilience while working collaboratively with fellow students.
 The College has performed successful musicals such as “Annie”, “Bye, Bye, Birdie”, “Legally Blonde Jnr” and “Hairspray Jnr”.